swhitley/Celebrate/README.md

 WebHelpers
 (c) Tim Hall - https://github.com/VBA-tools/VBA-Web (MIT License)

-Celebrate is compatible with Workday®
+Thank you to [Ellie Khorasani](https://www.linkedin.com/in/ellie-khorasani-a33581bb) for her testing feedback, contributions, and support.

+Celebrate is compatible with Workday®.
 It is not sponsored, affiliated with, or endorsed by Workday.